Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Formal Encoding

 \section{Formal Encoding}

-In this section, we formalize the problem in a fine-grained manner via \textit{Answer Set Programming} (ASP).
+In this section, we formalize the problem via the language of \textit{Answer Set Programming} (ASP).
 We address the problem by first finding feasible solutions and then incorporating optimization procedures.
+Given that ASP is a prevalent formalism nowadays, we will omit its introduction here.
+Readers interested in the detailed syntax and stable model semantics are encouraged to refer to \cite{vladimir2008answer, marek1999stable, niemela1999logic, gelfond1988stable}.
+An advantage of encoding this problem into logic programs is that it allows us to easily incorporate human-readable rules to study the behavior of the agents and potentially enhance the quality of the policy.